RuneSchool/RuneSchool.github.io/_posts/2024-4-12-spelling-ipa.md

 The spelling for the NURSE phoneme is ᚢᚢᚱ.
 It's no secret that many accents pronounce NURSE with a STRUT+R phoneme.
 However, there are even some accents that pronounce the STRUT phoneme itself with a /ɜ/ (the traditional NURSE vowel).

-If we think of vowel doubling as having a centering effect, then ᚢᚢ would just bring STRUT closer to /ɜ/ no matter what.
+If we think of vowel doubling as having a centering effect, then ᚢᚢ would bring STRUT closer to /ɜ/.

-If a user spells NURSE with just ᚢᚱ, it's also not the end of the world.
-They're basically then combining lettER (unstressed) and NURSE (stressed).
+If a user spells NURSE with just ᚢᚱ, it's okay!
+That means that they have "lettER" and "NURSE" merged.
+The spelling system is designed so that phonemes that are close together are also *visually* alike!
 However for clarity, we will spell them differently.